freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 ### Materials

 Unity's HDRP uses a [physically based renderer](https://www.adobe.com/ie/products/substance3d/discover/pbr.html).
-This means that your materials should include at least the following maps:
+This means that your materials ideally include the following maps:

-- Albedo (a.k.a. color map, a.k.a. base map)
+- Albedo (a.k.a. *color map*, or *base map*)
 - Ambient occlusion
 - Normal map
 - Metallic map
 - Smoothness map

 Note that HDRP packs AO, metallic and smoothness [into one single texture](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.1/manual/Mask-Map-and-Detail-Map.html) called *Mask Map*.
-In Blender, you should be able to do this in the node editor, Substance Painter has a preset that does it automatically when exporting the textures.
+In Blender, you should be able to do this in the node editor.
+Substance Painter has a preset that does it automatically when exporting the textures.

 You'll probably run into a situation where your object has multiple materials.
 There are a couple of ways dealing with that.
-Keep in mind it's always better to keep the number of meshes and materials low.
+Keep in mind it's more performant to keep the number of sub meshes and materials low.

 1. **Multiple meshes** - The most expensive way is to split your mesh into multiple meshes, one mesh per material.
 You should only do this if you want to be able to re-use the meshes in other assets.
 For example, a post and its rubber is a good use case, since both the post and the rubber can be paired with other objects.
-2. **Multiple materials** - Another way is to create multiple material slots, i.e. assign each vertex of the mesh to the appropriate material.
+2. **Multiple materials** - Another way is to create multiple material slots, i.e. assign each vertex of the mesh to the appropriate material (resulting in multiple sub meshes).
 This is appropriate when you want to be able to swap out materials individually, for example in a flipper.
-In this case, you'd have two separate materials for the rubber and the plastic, but only one mesh.
+In this case, you'd have two separate sub meshes for the rubber and the plastic, but only one main mesh.
 This allows you to create material variations in the asset library, where you provide multiple materials for each slot, and the asset browser will make the combinations available.
 3. **Single material** - The cheapest way is to merge multiple materials into one, and it's the recommended way when materials don't need to be easily changed.
 In Substance Painter, you would create a layer for each material and mask it out so it applies only to the desired region.
 Note that this only works when the [surface type](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.1/manual/Surface-Type.html) of the materials is the same, i.e. the only difference between the materials are their texture maps.
 An example where that doesn't work if you have a transparent and a non-transparent material.

 It's also common to create materials made for multiple items.
 For example, in the library, all metal posts use the same material, so they share the same UV mapping.
 Grouping multiple items makes sense when it's likely that many of the items you're grouping will be used on the playfield.

+> [!note]
+> Check the asset library for items that you might be able to re-use.
+For example, there are flipper variants where the screw head is visible.
+In this case it's recommended to rely on the library's existing screw models instead of including it in the flipper model.
+>
+> Also note that existing models should be included at prefab level, e.g. the screw would be added in Unity when creating the asset, as opposed to copying the existing screw's geometry into the flipper model.

 ### Format